 Key Contributions

-- A new theoretical framework — the logic of connective faction — extending connective action theory to intra-party factional dynamics.
+- Introduces the “logic of connective faction” framework, extending connective action theory to intra-party factional dynamics.

-- The concept of network pings: discursive triggers (like CRT) that activate latent ties between factional elites and digital surrogate networks.
+- Develops the concept of “network pings” — discursive triggers (like CRT) that activate latent factional ties between elites and digital surrogates.

-- An original mixed dataset (~1.94M items) integrating mainstream and right-wing news, congressional newsletters, and tweets across 2019–2022.
+- Provides an original large-scale, multi-platform dataset (n ≈ 1.94M) combining mainstream and right-wing news, congressional newsletters, and tweets.

-- Empirical demonstration that ideological extremity, digital connectivity, and adoption of factional issues co-vary and reinforce one another within a single party.
+- Demonstrates empirically how digital connectivity, ideological extremity, and issue adoption co-occur and reinforce one another within a single party.

 Methods